PAXECT-Interface/paxect-core/README.md

 ## PAXECT Core

 **Secure interoperability for the modern world:**
-PAXECT is a deterministic, cross-platform data container that combines strong encryption (AES-GCM/CTR, CRC32), polyglot bridging, and privacy-by-default.
+PAXECT is a deterministic, cross-platform data container that combines strong encryption (AEAD Hybrid-GCM/CTR, CRC32), polyglot bridging, and privacy-by-default.
 Designed for reproducibility and audit-compliance, PAXECT enables seamless, secure data exchange across languages, platforms, and environments—from edge to cloud.

 *No AI heuristics, just stable, predictable, and verifiable data handling.*